isomerpages/ogp-poe-weikeong/pages/FAQ.md

 the underprivileged and as a case writer during the (MPS) Meet-the-People Sessions where he leverages his problem-solving, analytical and communication skills to make a positive social impact.</p>
-<p>Overall, Wei Keong is adaptable like a chicken dish, possess a growth
+<p>Overall, Wei Keong is adaptable like a chicken dish, possesses a growth
 mindset, enjoys tapping on his analytical skills and creativity to deliver impact and results.</p>
 <p></p>